YukinoriSato/ExanaPkg/README.md

     Install graphviz, graphviz-devel, graphviz-gd for visualization
     Install php (5.4 or later) for interactive visualization

+    In CentOS 7.8 environment, I execute
+    % yum install graphviz-dev pygtk2 ruby

 ## Use the command 'Exana'

     % source ExanaPkg/setupExana.sh
     % Exana -mode C2Sim -- ./a.out

 This is an example for activating a cache simulator with line-conflict detector within Exana.
+To try C2Sim's cache profiling, please see [How To Use C2Sim](HowToUse_C2Sim.md).

+In addition to the cache profiling, Exana can perform various instruction-level profiling.

     % Exana [options] -- ./a.out